 The new bridge survived more than 600 years.
 By the end of the eighteenth century, it too needed to be replaced and another bridge was completed in 1831.
 As time passed, that bridge began sinking at the rate of an inch every eight years.
 In 1967, the City of London placed the bridge on the market.

 The winning bid went to Lake Havasu City founder Robert P. McColluch for $2,460,000.
 Each block on the bridge was numbered, the bridge disassembled, shipped overseas through the Panama Canal to California, trucked to Arizona, and reconstructed for a total relocation and assembly cost of $5.1 million.
 The bridge was built over dry land on a peninsula.
-When the building was complete, a mile long channel was dredged, turning the west end of the peninsula into an island.
+When the building was complete, a mile-long channel was dredged, turning the west end of the peninsula into an island.
 Today, London Bridge is a tourist attraction.
-An “English village” has been built along the river underneath the bridge with walkways, shops, and restaurants, boat, and ski doo rentals.
+An “English village” has been built along the river underneath the bridge with walkways, shops, and restaurants, boats, and ski-doo rentals.

 The inside of the bridge is hollow.
 When it was rebuilt, it needed to be able to accommodate auto traffic.
 During the London Bridge’s reassembly, a steel framework was faced in granite, rather than using solid granite blocks, which reduced its weight from 130,000 tons to 30,000 tons, while strengthening the structure.
 In London, engineers and construction workers disassembled the bridge and marked each granite stone with a four-digit code: one number for the arch, one for the row and the last two for the position in the row.
 There were no two stones connected when they got here.
 They were all separate.